mjfusa/Message-Center-Agent/README.md

 ## Overview

  The M365 Copilot Message Center Agent allows you to search the **Microsoft 365 Admin Center** messages with Copilot chat using natural language prompts.
 Includes details regarding related features in the Microsoft 365 Roadmap.
-(Optional.
-Roadmap support requires installation of the [M365 Roadmap Copilot Connector.](https://github.com/mjfusa/m365-roadmap-copilot-connector)

 -  ![Message Center Agent Starter Prompts](./Images/starterprompts.png)